lsenjov/politico/Constitution.md

 1.1.2.c.a If a pull request has affirmative votes from more than half the ruling body as a whole at a session of the ruling party, it will immediately be ratified.
 A :+1: reaction to the pull request is considered an affirmative vote.

 1.1.2.c.b If a pull request has negative votes from more than half the ruling body as a whole at a session of the ruling party, it will immediately be closed with no effect.
-A :-1: reaction to the pull request is considered an affirmative vote.
+A :-1: reaction to the pull request is considered a negative vote.

+1.1.2.c.c If at least 2/3 of the ruling body as a whole has voted either in favour of, or against, a pull request, at any stage, it will immediately be resolved.
+In the case of votes in favour, the proposition will be ratified.
+In the case of votes against, the proposition will be discarded.